Impact of nuclear masses on r-process nucleosynthesis: bulk properties versus shell effects: Introduction

 From the nuclear physics side, the main challenge resides in the fact that the nuclei produced during the \rpn\ are extremely neutron rich and short-lived.
 As such, measuring the relevant reaction rates in current experimental facilities is often not possible, and one must rely on theoretical modeling that results in large differences in predictions as the neutron drip-line is approached.
 Uncertainties in the nuclear physics input and astrophysical conditions produce degeneracies in the predicted abundances, hindering the identification of the astrophysical conditions and relevant nuclear properties by confronting \rpa\ models and observations.
-Among the nuclear properties that are required for modeling the \rpn, nuclear masses are the most basic quantity, as they determine the energy threshold of all reactions and decays.
-As a consequence, several experimental campaigns in radioactive ion-beam facilities have been devoted to the measurement of masses of neutron rich nuclei, and more experiments are currently ongoing and envisaged in order to extend the reach further into the \rpa\ region~\cite{Horowitz2018,Kajino2019,Cowan2021,Brown.Gade.ea:2024}.
-At the same time, more refined global nuclear models capable to predict nuclear masses across the entire nuclear chart have been developed, some of them capable to reproduce experimental data with a root-mean-square (rms) error smaller than 700~keV~\cite{Duflo1995,Goriely2010,Liu2011,Moeller.Sierk.ea:2016,Grams.Shchechilin.ea:2024}.
-In the last years, these global calculations of nuclear masses have been supplemented with machine learning techniques, with the aim to alleviate the computational burden and/or effectively reduce model discrepancies with experimental data~\cite{Utama2017,Niu2018a,Neufcourt2020,Lasseri2020,Mumpower2023,Saito2023}.
+Among the nuclear properties that are required for modeling the \rpn, nuclear mass is the most basic quantity, as it determines the energy threshold of all reactions and decays.
+As a consequence, several experimental campaigns in radioactive ion-beam facilities have been devoted to the measurement of masses of neutron-rich nuclei, and more experiments are currently ongoing and envisaged to extend the reach further into the \rpa\ region~\cite{Horowitz2018,Kajino2019,Cowan2021,Brown.Gade.ea:2024}.
+At the same time, more refined global nuclear models capable of predicting nuclear masses across the entire nuclear chart have been developed, some of them capable of reproducing experimental data with a root-mean-square (rms) error smaller than 700~keV~\cite{Duflo1995,Goriely2010,Liu2011,Moeller.Sierk.ea:2016,Grams.Shchechilin.ea:2024}.
+In recent years, these global calculations of nuclear masses have been supplemented with machine learning techniques, to alleviate the computational burden and/or effectively reduce model discrepancies with experimental data~\cite{Utama2017,Niu2018a,Neufcourt2020,Lasseri2020,Mumpower2023,Saito2023}.